To PepsiCo:

 To the World:

-In the democratic societies in which we operate, the health of those societies depends on citizens being responsibly engaged in the political process.
+The health of the societies in which we operate depends on various actors being responsibly engaged in the political process.
 PepsiCo's policy engagement and political activities — including political giving and issue advocacy — must always comply with all applicable laws, our Global Code of Conduct and our policies and must conform to the approaches described in these materials.

 Approach